 The answer to that is that God exists in a state of absolute simultaneousness, and He is able at any given time to give his full attention at all times to everyone and everything—including you!
 Yes, at any given time, He can devote his full attention to you, while at the same time, devoting his full attention to everything else…and everyone else…everywhere else…and everywhen else.
-There’s a one-page companion teaching on my web site entitled I Am My Daddy’s Favorite Child you might find interesting to read at this point.
+There’s a one-page companion teaching on this web site titled Daddy’s Favorite Child you might find interesting to read at this point.

 For my next point, let’s consider only briefly the definitions of such biblical words and terms as “forever,” “forever and ever,” “eternal,” everlasting,” and related expressions.
 In over 500 places in many modern translations of the Bible where we find such terms in the English language as the four just mentioned, they have, with very few exceptions, been incorrectly translated from the original Hebrew, Greek, and Aramaic languages in which the Bible was written.